PeruZee/PlanetFunderInitiative/README.md

 1. The dice is rolled as many times as there are participants.
 2. The dice has as many sides as there are participants.
-3. The lottery is held every 12 hours (720 minutes).
+3. The lottery is choice-less and held every 12 hours (720 minutes).

 **[Example 1: 10d10]**